ardave/BME280/README.md

 # BME280
-A facade for interacting with the Bosch BME280 sensor using I2C.
+A Linux User-Mode facade for interacting with the Bosch BME280 sensor using I2C.

 Currently provides temperature and pressure readings.
 Humidity is forthcoming.